Ameendv/KrishProjectManagementMachineTest/README.md

 - ## Getting Started

 ### Prerequisites
-- Node.js and npm installed.
+- Node.js and npm installed
+- install mysql, data base details are provided in env file, and then config setup in config.js file, from
 ### Installation

 1. Clone the repository: